‘Pure joy will sweep NZ if Black Caps win’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: In the last few days, most of the stories being run around the World Cup is about how a title-winning triumph by the home team can help revive cricket in England.
+LONDON: In the last few days, most of the stories being run around the World Cup is about how a title-winning triumph by the home team can help revive cricket in England, writes Khalid Hussain.

 But when England will meet New Zealand in the World Cup final here at Lord’s on Sunday, Kane Williamson and his team will be on a mission of their own: to win the title and inspire the youth back home.